top of page

 I am a fully qualified integrative psychotherapeutic counsellor with experience in working with adults, teenagers and children.

-I was lucky enough to train with Place2be during my training and since have worked in many primary schools in the South East, counselling children creatively through a combination of talk, art, play and clay therapy.
-Whilst I don't work with children under 12 in my private practise, I do believe the experience of offering therapy to children keeps me curious, creative and playful in my therapy practise and helps with inner child healing work.
+I have also trained with Place2be and have worked in many primary schools in the South East, counselling children creatively through a combination of talk, art, play and clay therapy.
+Whilst I don't work with children under 12 in my private practise at the moment, the experience of working with children keeps me curious, creative and playful in my therapy practise and helps with inner child healing work and understanding or early childhood development and psychology.

 In my personal life I enjoy walking my rescue dog Elsie in the woods or by the sea, chilling at home with my cats watching a film or cooking a curry.
-I also love to socialise with friends and family over a meal or few drinks and I love relaxing in a yoga class and the sauna.
-I am also a avid reader.
+I also love to socialise with friends and family over a meal and I love relaxing in a yoga or breathwork class, swimming or sweating it out in the sauna.
+I am also a avid reader of anything and everything!

 CAN I HELP YOU?